akmalrmn/Tucil2_13522161_13522164/README.md

 ## Room for Improvement
 Room for improvement:
 - Responsiveness

-To do:
-- Display Time Execution Properly
+- Display Time Execution Properly, you can see the real time execution in the console instead

 ## Acknowledgements